Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Suppressing charge noise in FinFET Qubits

-We now restrict ourselves to the analysis of the squeezed SOI FinFET grown along the DRA orientation, which presents the largest spin-orbit interactions, see Table~\ref{tab:FinFETS}.
-In this case, a qubit basis for holes is well-defined only if the magnetic field is applied along a high-symmetry axis of the system \cite{PhysRevResearch.2.033036}.
-The system studied here allows for three magnetic field directions where the qubit is symmetry protected.
-There is a mirror symmetry plane if $\textbf{B} \parallel \textbf{e}_x$ or $\textbf{B} \parallel \textbf{e}_z$, and a twofold rotation axis for $\textbf{B} \parallel \textbf{e}_y$.
-The qubit basis is then provided by the corresponding angular momentum component (mod(2)).
-With this choice of the qubit basis, the $g$-tensor is diagonal and the $i$th component of the Zeeman energy is $\pmb{\Delta}_i=g_{ii} \mu_B B_i$.
+We now restrict ourselves to the analysis of the wide FinFET grown along the DRA that is discussed in Sec.~\ref{Sec:SOHS}.
+Because of the symmetries of this device, the principal axes of the $g$-tensor are aligned to the coordinate system chosen in Fig.~\ref{fig:Geometry-finfet} \cite{PhysRevResearch.2.033036}, and the $i$th component of the Zeeman energy is $\pmb{\Delta}_i=g_{ii} \mu_B B_i$.
 Here, we consider a magnetic field pointing in the $y$-direction, i.e. $\textbf{B}=B_y \textbf{e}_y$.
-This choice maximizes the Rabi frequency in electric spin dipole resonance experiments \cite{PhysRevB.74.165319} because the spin-orbit vector points in the $x$-direction, see Eq.~\eqref{eq:vel-full}.
+This choice maximizes the Rabi frequency in electric spin dipole resonance experiments \cite{PhysRevB.74.165319} because the spin-orbit vector points in the $x$-direction, see Eq.~\eqref{eq:v_E_funct_Ey}.
 In addition, this magnetic field direction minimizes the noise and provides the largest Zeeman energy gap.
 The dependence of the elements of the $g$-factor matrix on the gate potential $V_g$ for this device design is shown in Fig.~\ref{fig:t2}a).
-The value of the $g$-factors computed here and the strong anisotropy of the Zeeman energy depending on the direction of the magnetic field is in reasonable agreement with experiments \cite{maurand2016cmos,geyer2020silicon,voisin2016electrical}.
+The value of the $g$-factors computed here and the strong anisotropy of the Zeeman energy depending on the direction of the magnetic field is in reasonable agreement with experiments \cite{maurand2016cmos,geyer2020silicon,siliconFin,voisin2016electrical}.

 In general, the vector $\textbf{Q}$ can have a component pointing along the vector $\pmb{\Delta}$ and a component perpendicular to it; these components cause the dephasing and the relaxation of the qubit, respectively.
 However, when the matrix of $g$-factors is diagonal and $\textbf{B}=B_y \textbf{e}_y$, the vector $\textbf{Q}$ is aligned to $\pmb{\Delta}$ and the qubit is only subjected to dephasing.
 From a Bloch-Redfield analysis and for $1/f$-type noise with spectrum $\mathcal{S}(\omega)=\langle\delta V^2\rangle/|\omega|$, the dephasing rate $1/T_2^*$ is given by \cite{PhysRevLett.93.016601,MAKHLIN2004315}